Number of Credits

 You must successfully complete the quiz and submit the course evaluation to receive credit.

 Dr. Daly is a pathologist who currently resides on Marco Island, Florida.
-Prior to joining COLA, Dr. Daly practiced pathology in Durham, North Carolina, specializing in clinical pathology.
+Dr. Daly practiced pathology in Durham, North Carolina, specializing in clinical pathology.

 Dr. Daly is a New York City native and a graduate of Weill Cornell Medical College in New York.
 After a residency at Duke University and a tour in the US Navy, Dr. Daly returned to Durham, NC where he practiced both community and academic pathology, retiring in 2009 as Director of Laboratories for the Duke University Health System.